ljeanner/azure-ipaas-workshop/docs/workshop.md

 ## Subscribe to the message (5 min)

-Next step is to subscribe to the Service Bus queue where the messages are published to be able to process them later.
+Next step is to subscribe to the Service Bus topic where the messages are published to be able to process them later.
-We will build a workflow that will be triggered when a new message is available in the dedicated Service Bus queue, containing our message.
+We will build a workflow that will be triggered when a new message is available in the dedicated Service Bus topic, containing our message.

 ### Configure the Service Bus trigger in Logic App